 What makes a good Jelly Thumbprint Cookies recipe?
 It needs to be a soft but firm cookie that holds its shape well when baked.
-And it needs to be strong enough to keep that jelly safely ensconced in the thumbprint.
-This recipe is one I have been making for years.
-It’s always a hit with my family.
+And it needs to hold that jelly well.
+This one is all of those things.

 - Preheat oven to 375 degrees.

-- In a medium bowl, cream together butter, white sugar, brown sugar and eggs.
+- In the bowl of a stand mixer fitted with the paddle attachment, cream together butter, granulated sugar, brown sugar and eggs.
 Add vanilla, salt and cinnamon.
-Mix on low as you slowly add the flour spoonful by spoonful
+Mix on low as you slowly add the flour spoonful by spoonful.

 - Using a cookie scoop (about 1 tbsp size), scoop out dough and place on a cookie sheet that has been lined with parchment.